megawubs/megawubs.github.io/_posts/2015-03-22-setup-laravel-5-development-environment.md

 ---
-title: Creating A Laravel 5 Application From Scratch
+title: Setup Laravel 5 Development Environment
 layout: post
 author: MegaWubs
 categories: laravel
 ---

-Laravel 5 came out and I'm going to create a application with it from scratch and document my process here.
-For simplicity I'm going to give the project a code name of Andrew.
-I'll start with the basic requirements and cover topics like Vagrant, Homestead, Composer, Git, The Laravel CLI, Hosting and PHPStorm.
+Laravel 5 is a few weeks old now.
+I've build one app with it so far, and I'm liking it!
+This post is about setting up your dev environment, the Laravel way!
+The imaginary project I'm starting is named Andrew.
+I'll start with the basic requirements and cover topics like Vagrant, Homestead, Composer, Git, The Laravel CLI and a bit about hosting your just installed Laravel 5 application.

 ## Homestead
 Homestead is the default virtual machine that's specifically build for Laravel and other PHP projects.
 It let's you have one central virtual machine that serves all of your local projects.
-To get started with Homestead you have to install [Virtualbox][virtualbox] and [Vagrant][vagrant] because, after all, Homestead is just a Vagrant box.
+To get started with Homestead you have to install [Virtualbox][virtualbox] and [Vagrant][vagrant] after all, Homestead is just a Vagrant box.
 Follow the instructions on the site and get back here when you're done installing them.

 Before we move onto installing and setting up Homestead, we need to add the Homestead Vagrant box to Vagrant.
 This